 The endorphins also help keep your mind sharp.
 This is especially important because as we age, our mental capabilities may have a tendency to decline.

 Exercise helps you feel accomplished and gives you a higher sense of self-worth.
-And of course, with added physical activity, you will not only feel better, but look better too.
+With added physical activity, you will not only feel better, but look better too.
 That goes a long way towards promoting a positive mindset.

 As we get older, we seem to take on more responsibilities and have longer to-do lists.
 All of this increases our stress levels.